OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/assignment_and_scalar_types/screencast/slides.md

 - Representing numbers: integers and floats
 - Using Python like a calculator
 - Comparing variables
-- Representing True and False: booleans
+- Representing True and False: Booleans
-- Representing text: Strings
-- Converting between types
-- More string methods

 ---